 Season: May 24, 2020 to June 21, 2020

 Session Dates: May 24 - June 21 2020

 The HSU volunteer programs works under a permit issued from the Institute of Archaeology to Dr. Fred Valdez, Director of the Programme for Belize Archaeology Project (PfBAP).
 The project area of the Programme for Belize Archaeology Project (PfBAP) is in northwestern Belize on land owned by the Programme for Belize, a Belizean controlled non-profit organization.
 PfBAP research focuses on the Rio Bravo Conservation and Management Area, a nature reserve of more than 250,000 acres.
 The research area is home to a great variety of neotropical wildlife, including many birds and monkeys.

-The project is Field work requires physical labor, great sense of humor, and a good attitude.
+Field work requires physical labor, great sense of humor, and a good attitude.
 You will be required to learn about Belizean cultures, Maya archaeology, and cultural sensitivity, among other things.
 You will be required to attend field school meetings, lectures, to spend many hours in the field taking part in field survey and/or excavations.

 This program has two major interrelated themes.
 The first theme will be an examination of Belizean cultures via an anthropological viewpoint.
 Cultural anthropology is one of the four main areas of study within the discipline of anthropology.
 Students on this program will study modern Belizean life ways, the sociocultural history of the country, verbal traditions, and the impact of tourism and development, among other things.
 On this program, students will also become well-versed in cultural sensitivity and intercultural communication.
 The second theme, archaeology, includes practical training in field techniques and classes relating to archaeology and settlement studies.
 Archaeology is the study of ancient cultures through the analysis of material cultural remains.